twgoh/Getting-and-Cleaning-Data/README.md

 ### What run_analysis.R does:
 The major steps in the running of the analysis codes are detailed as follows:<br>
 <b>
-1. Reading in of the raw data files
+1. Reading in of the raw data files<br>
-2. Merging the raw data sets to create one data set
+2. Merging the raw data sets to create one data set<br>
-3. Extract only the relevant variables, i.e., only the measurements on the mean and standard deviation for each measurement.
+3. Extract only the relevant variables, i.e., only the measurements on the mean and standard deviation for each measurement<br>
-4. The activities in the data set are named with the descriptive labels
+4. The activities in the data set are named with the descriptive labels<br>
-5. A second independent tidy data set is created, which provides the average of each variable for each activity and each subject.
+5. A second independent tidy data set is created, which provides the average of each variable for each activity and each subject.<br>

 Background information on the data set
 ======================================